-Liege is known for having the largest Christmas Market in Belgium and it's definitely worth investing one of the ten trips on your rail pass to get here.
+Liege is known for having the largest Christmas Market in Belgium and it's definitely worth investing one of the ten trips on your Belgium rail pass to get there.
 We fueled up with a fruit-filled Belgian waffle and then got in quite a work-out climbing a long staircase to the top to drink in views of the city below.

 While not strictly part of the Belgian Rail Pass experience and not even in Belgium for that matter, it's worth calling out that Maastricht in the Netherlands is just a short detour from Liege.
-Pop over the border for a Dutch Christmas market experience and nosh on bitterballen, beer, and a cone of frites before returning back to Belgium,
+Pop over the border for a Dutch Christmas market experience and nosh on bitterballen, beer, and a cone of frites before returning back to Belgium.

 We loved using our rail pass as an excuse to visit towns we wouldn't normally have considered, like Mechelen.
 Every place is worth visiting once and Mechelen boasted a lovely canal path and classic step-gabled architecture.
 We were most intrigued by the self-service vending machine for bread that we found on the main street leading into town from the train station.
 We couldn't resist giving it a go.
-We popped our coins in and out popped a fresh loaf for us to take with us on the next leg of our journey.
+We popped our coins in and out popped a fresh loaf for us to take with us on the next leg of our train journey.

-Lier was by far the quaintest town that we visited using our rail pass.
+Lier was by far the quaintest town that we visited using our Belgium 10 journey rail pass.
 We did a partial lap around the town following the canal path.
 Cutting in, we passed through the historic Béguinage (Begijnhof in Dutch), formerly a protected community of white-washed houses for women living alone.
 The main square in Lier is anchored by a former 14th century keep now emblazoned with a bold clock.
 So charming.